 Server IP address of the RADIUS server.
 Port Port used by the RADIUS server.
-By default, the port 1812 / UDP named RADIUS is selected.
+By default, the port 1812 $/$ UDP named RADIUS is selected.
 Pre-shared key Key used for encrypting exchanges between the firewall and the RADIUS server.
-Backup server Server IP address of the backup server.
-Port Port used by the backup server if the main server is no longer available.
-By default, the port 1812 / UDP named RADIUS is selected.
-Pre-shared key Key used for encrypting exchanges between the firewall and the backup server.
+Backup server Backup server Server IP address of the backup server.
+IP address of the backup server.
+Port used by the backup server if the main server is no longer available.
+By default the port 1812 / UDP named RADIUS is selected.